divan/expvarmon/README.md

 ## Purpose

 This app targets debug/develop sessions when you need an instant way to monitor you app(s).
-It's not intended to monitor apps in production (though it may be convenient).
+It's not intended to monitor apps in production.
 Also it doesn't use any storage engines and doesn't send notifications.

 ## Install